cosmoskitten/beam/website/src/documentation/runners/nemo.md

 ### Using the Run_beam.sh script

 When submitting a Nemo application to the cluster, it is common to use the `bin/run_beam.sh` script that is provided within the Nemo installation.
-It also provides a richer set of options that you can pass on to configure various actions of Nemo.
+The script also provides a richer set of options that you can pass on to configure various actions of Nemo.
 Please refer to the [Apache Nemo GitHub README](https://github.com/apache/incubator-nemo) for more information.